 - Award for Outstanding Contributions to SGA goes to Russ Cottle.

 - Jenny Meyer is elected the 1st President of the Student Government Association of Webster University in its current form.
-Jennifer Starkey currently works as a Media Relations Officer within Global Marketing and Communications at Webster University.
+Jennifer Starkey currently works as the Associate Director of Public Relations within Global Marketing and Communications at Webster University.